Warlocks Motorcycle Club (Pennsylvania): Pennsylvania

-In October 2008, Pennsylvania State Attorney General Tom Corbett alleged that the Warlocks motorcycle club is involved with a methamphetamine manufacturing operation based in Berks County Pennsylvania.
+In October 2008, Pennsylvania State Attorney General Tom Corbett alleged that the Warlocks motorcycle club is involved with a methamphetamine manufacturing operation based in Berks County.
 The sting was dubbed "Operation Underground".
 Corbett said the operation manufactured and distributed $9 million worth of methamphetamine throughout southeastern Pennsylvania and possibly (supplied) to members of the Warlocks motorcycle club, which has allegedly been linked to organized crime and drug trafficking.
-"The Warlocks have been the subject of other investigations, and we will continue to investigate the Warlock-Spadafora meth connection," Corbett said.
-He added that the investigation is continuing and he expects more arrests.
+"The Warlocks have been the subject of other investigations, and we will continue to investigate the Warlock–Spadafora meth connection," Corbett said.
+He added that the investigation was continuing and he expected more arrests.
 There were no Warlocks arrested or charged at the time of this press release.

+In December 2017, Warlocks biker Michael DiMauro killed prospective club member David Rossillo Jr. at the Mount Moriah Cemetery in Philadelphia by shooting him four times, tying a rope around his neck and then dragging him to a crypt.
+After opening the lid, DiMauro then disposed Rossillo's body into a 19th-century crypt at the cemetery.